 Each Roku® streaming channel provides a collection of audio and video made available by the developer of that channel, such as Netflix, or YouTube.
-The Roku player is designed to play video at the highest possible quality given the type of content, the speed of your internet connection and capabilities of your TV.
+Your Roku streaming player or Roku TV™ is designed to play video at the highest possible quality given the type of content, the speed of your internet connection and capabilities of your TV.

 - Unable to play a specific video

 - Unable to play any video from a single channel

 - Unable to play videos in any channel

 - Frequent rebuffering (starting and stopping)